- The movie Willard is the 2003 remake of the 1971 classic by the same name.

-- At one point when Willard thought he could no longer care for the rats.
+- Willard once thought he could no longer care for the rats.
 Thus, he instructed them all to instead follow Ben, a giant Gambian Pouched Rat .
 So, Ben became Willard’s ally but also his rival.
-Willard never regained full control of Ben or the rats after that.
+Willard never regained full control of Ben, or the rats, after that.

 Willard Stiles lived with and cared for his invalid mother.
-There clearly was a rat infestation in the basement of their large family home.
+But there was a rat infestation in the basement of their large family home.

 It’s a rat race

-Then he noticed a very large rat, which he named “Big Ben”.
+Then he noticed a huge rat, which he named “Big Ben” (no relation).
 Ben was about four times larger than the other rats.

 Willard began to train the rodents.
 They instinctively understood and obeyed his voice.
 Ben proved to be the only rat who would rebel against Willard’s commands.

 Willard was alone with the rats.
-At his mother’s funeral, he learned that not only was Willard broke but his parents left him several unpaid debts and he would likely lose his home.
+At his mother’s funeral, he learned that his parents left him unpaid debts.
+He would likely lose his home.

 You dirty rat

-Recalling that Willard’s father had committed suicide with his pocket knife.
-Willard considered doing the same thing but it was Socrates that stopped him.
+Recalling that his father had committed suicide with his pocket knife, Willard considered doing the same thing.
+But Socrates stopped him.